SmartTensors/NTFk.jl/README.md

 tucker_orig = NTFk.rand_tucker(csize, tsize; factors_nonneg=true, core_nonneg=true)
 ```

-After that, we can compose a tensor based on this Tucker decomposition:
+After that, we can compose a tensor-based on this Tucker decomposition:

 ```julia
 import TensorDecompositions